convertml-anup/surveys/README.md

 ## Features
 - Create surveys using SurveyJS Creator
 - Save surveys to MongoDB
-- View all created surveys in Survey Project page
+- View all created surveys in Survey Management page
 - Table view with survey details and timestamps